 My art practice orbits around visual story-telling that goes with remembering and identity, often considering the immutable line between Other and Self.
 In a widely multi-disciplinary practice that ranges between drawing, installation and object-making to digital media and performance, I will often appropriate materials, objects, or other more ephemeral cultural artefacts such as ritual, using story-telling tactics to remake these artefacts into a new narrative, or into a newly-contrived situation based on some truth, allowing the viewer to discover truths of his or her own.

-Coming up in October 2017, I will join a group exhibition and education programme at St Paul’s Cathedral, called “Water Stations”, in which each artist makes a piece related to World Water Day.
-For the last year or so, I’ve been a part of an ambitious international project called “Connect:Katowice and London“, a year-long venture in which 30 or so UK and Polish artists collaborate across borders, language, and culture to make artwork.
+More recently, I’ve been a part of an ambitious international project called “Connect:Katowice and London“, a year-long venture 2016-2107 in which 30 or so UK and Polish artists collaborated across borders, language, and culture to make artwork.
 Our first exhibition and workshop took place 1-16 December 2016 at Hornsey Town Hall in London followed by the culmination of “Connect:” in a large collaborative exhibition at Rondo Gallery in Katowice, Poland, in June 2017.

 A recent graduate of the MA Fine Art course at Chelsea College of Arts (2015), I live and work in London.

 For further information about me or my art practice, please visit: www.kelisefranclemont.com

 To read about what arty things I get up to in London, check out:

 http://www.kelise72.com – stories about art, the unusual, and out-of-the-way places.